Teaching

 Influences:

-I owe much to many.
-But the most profound influences amongst a long list I have to mention the late Professor Tony Atkinson, Dr. John Curran, Professor Sir Partha Dasgupta, Professor Jean Dreze and Professor Lord Nicholas (Nick) Stern.
+I owe so much to so many.
+But the most profound influences upon me, and from amongst a long list, I have to mention the late Professor Tony Atkinson, and the late Professor Walter Elkan.
+My list will be incomplete without the inclusion of Dr John Curran, Professor Sir Partha Dasgupta, Professor Jean Dreze, Professor Mehmet Odekon and Professor Lord Nicholas (Nick) Stern.
+I need to also mention my students many of whom questioned and challenged my thinking and sometimes my delivery too!
 I am indebted to all of them.

 Teaching Philosophy: